Same-sex marriage in Northern Ireland: Attempted recall of Assembly and commencement

-Commencement of marriages

-The first same-sex couple in Northern Ireland to legally marry under the new law were Robyn Peoples and Sharni Edwards-Peoples on 11 February 2020 in Belfast.
-Connor Phillips and Shane Robinson were the first male couple to marry in Northern Ireland on 12 February in Newcastle, County Down.
+The first same-sex couple to legally marry in Northern Ireland were Robyn Peoples and Sharni Edwards-Peoples on 11 February 2020 in Belfast.
+Connor Phillips and Shane Robinson were the first male couple to marry on 12 February in Newcastle, County Down.

-Marriage ceremonies of same-sex couples in religious facilities became permitted in early September 2020, after subsidiary legislation was passed by the Northern Ireland Office.
-The legislation contains exemptions and protections for religious bodies and officiants that do not wish to conduct same-sex marriages.
-The first religious same-sex marriage ceremony was performed on 12 December 2020 in Carrickfergus.
-The officiant was Pastor Steve Ames of the Harbour Faith Community.

 Regulations to enable those in civil partnerships to convert their relationship status to marriage were laid in Parliament on 22 October 2020, with the first conversions taking place from 7 December 2020.

 Court challenges

-Before 2019 Westminster legalisation
+Access to same-sex marriage

 Two legal challenges to Northern Ireland's same-sex marriage ban were heard in the High Court in November and December 2015.
 Two couples, Grainne Close and Shannon Sickles and Chris and Henry Flanagan-Kanem, brought the case claiming that Northern Ireland's prohibition on same-sex marriage breached their human rights.
-The case was heard simultaneously with a case brought in January 2015 in which two men who wed in England sought to have their marriage recognised in Northern Ireland.
+The case was heard simultaneously with a case brought in January 2015 in which two men who had wed in England sought to have their marriage recognised in Northern Ireland.
 A ruling was handed down in August 2017; Judge John Ailbe O'Hara of the High Court found against the couples and determined that there were no grounds under case law from the European Court of Human Rights that the couples' rights were violated by Northern Ireland's refusal to recognise their union as a marriage and that same-sex marriage was a matter of social policy for the Parliament to decide rather than the judiciary.

 One of the couples involved in the litigation (who were granted anonymity) said they would appeal the ruling.
 The appeal was heard by a three-judge panel of the Court of Appeal on 16 March 2018; a ruling had been expected some time in 2019.
 On 7 April 2020, the Court of Appeal in Belfast ruled that same-sex couples faced unjustified discrimination while denied the opportunity to marry in Northern Ireland.
 But with changes to the law meaning same-sex weddings can take place in Northern Ireland since 11 February 2020, senior judges decided not to make a formal declaration on any human rights breach.

-After 2019 Westminster legalisation
+Conversion of civil partnerships

 In 2019, two same-sex couples indicated they would sue the UK Government over bureaucratic obstacles that may have forced them to wait two years before being capable of converting their civil partnerships into marriages.
 The issue was rectified by further regulations which came into effect in December 2020.